WilsonKhan/Cpp-Boids-Simulation/README.md

 Using under 625 (a square grid of sides 25) boids is recommended as the application is single threaded.
 Multithreading/multiprocessing is slower at this amount of boids due to thread overhead.
 The program is set to 400 boids by default which is a nice compromise between simulation speed and boid count.

+To run the program you will need to open the solution along with configuring the libraries.